top of page

 • How many sessions does each program contain?

-A typical programs comprised of 3-6 sessions that run between 60 and 90 minutes.
+A typical programs comprised of 3 sessions that run for either 60 or 90 minutes.
 The content, length and frequency of sessions can be adjusted to suit a groups specific preferences.

 • What kind of follow-up is offered at program completion?